 Students will be provided with a digital copy of the Roseman CODM Clinic Manual and will be required to sign an acknowledgement that they have received this digital manual.
-The Clinic Manual will be reviewed and discussed with students by the Associate Dean for Clinical Affairs and Patient Care, the Director of Clinical Education, and Clinic Managers as well as other faculty and staff during the clinical orientation process, in class meetings, in clinical preparation courses, and is also available to all students on the online learning management system.
+The Clinic Manual will be reviewed and discussed with students by the Assistant Dean for Clinical Education and Clinic Managers as well as other faculty and staff during the clinical orientation process, in class meetings, in clinical preparation courses, and is also available to all students on the online learning management system.